opalmedapps/docs/docs/installation_guide/backend.md

 The listener can be set up and run one of two ways:
   1. Using Docker (preferred way)

-  2. Direct installation (run using Node)
+  2. Direct installation (run using Node, not suggested)

 #### Docker